Global Terrorism Index

 The Global Terrorism Index (GTI) is a report published annually by the Institute for Economics and Peace (IEP), and was developed by IT entrepreneur and IEP's founder Steve Killelea.
 The index provides a comprehensive summary of the key global trends and patterns in terrorism since 2000.
 It is an attempt to systematically rank the nations of the world according to terrorist activity.
 The index combines a number of factors associated with terrorist attacks to build an explicit picture of the impact of terrorism, illustrating trends, and providing a data series for analysis by researchers and policymakers.
 It produces a composite score in order to provide an ordinal ranking of countries on the impact of terrorism.

-The GTI is based on data from the Global Terrorism Database (GTD) which is collected and collated by the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland.
+Early editions of the GTI were based on data from the Global Terrorism Database (GTD) which is collected and collated by the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland.
 The GTD has codified over 190,000 cases of terrorism, it covers 163 countries, consisting 99.7% of the world's population.
+The GTI no longer indicates that it relies on data from the GTD.
+The data behind the GTI are available to download from IEP, but there does not seem to be a codebook indicating what definition of terrorism is used to produce the data.

 The GTI was developed in consultation with the Global Peace Index expert panel.
 The aim is to examine trends and to help inform a positive and practical debate about the future of terrorism and the required policy responses.

 Methodology

 There is no single internationally accepted definition of what constitutes terrorism.
-IEP accepts the terminology and definitions agreed to by the authors of the GTD, the National Consortium for the Study of Terrorism and Responses to Terrorism (START) researchers and its advisory panel.
-The GTI therefore defines terrorism as "the threatened or actual use of illegal force and violence by a state and non-state actor to attain a political, economic, religious, or social goal through fear, coercion, or intimidation".
+IEP previously accepted the terminology and definitions agreed to by the authors of the GTD, the National Consortium for the Study of Terrorism and Responses to Terrorism (START) researchers and its advisory panel.
+The GTI therefore defined terrorism as "the threatened or actual use of illegal force and violence by a state and non-state actor to attain a political, economic, religious, or social goal through fear, coercion, or intimidation".
 This definition recognises that terrorism is not only the physical act of an attack, but also the psychological impact it has on a society for many years after.

 In order to be included as an incident in the GTD the act has to be: "an intentional act of violence or threat of violence by a non-state actor".
 This means an incident has to meet three criteria in order for it to be counted as a terrorist act: